What Is True Prayer?

-After accepting God’s new work, I often had meetings and fellowshipedwith my sisters, through which I gradually gained some knowledge about God’s work.
+After accepting God’s new work, I often had meetings and fellowshiped God’s words with my sisters, through which I gradually gained some knowledge about God’s work.
 Every time gathering with my sisters, I found their fellowships about God’s words were clear and their prayers fluent and genuine.
-Envious of them, I really hoped that I could like them.
+Envious of them, I really hoped that I could pray like them.
 But there were many spiritual words which I was not familiar with in their prayers, and I couldn’t imitate it no matter how hard I tried.

 Gradually, I became intimidated when attending meetings, fearing that my sisters would ask me to make a prayer, and had less desire for the truth.
 Every time seeing my sisters pray confidently, I became so nervous that when I prayed I went blank with ears burning and face flushing red, and could only finish the prayer in a hurry.
 I thought: Luckily, we had the meeting online so that the sisters didn’t see my embarrassment.
 But considering my poor performance, I bet they would look down on me and laugh at me.

-During that time, I was afraid to make a prayer in meetings, worrying that I would be laughed at by my sisters if I couldn’t pray well, so much so that I kept ponderingwell when working in the daytime.
+During that time, I was afraid to make a prayer in meetings, worrying that I would be laughed at by my sisters if I couldn’t pray well, so much so that I kept pondering how to pray well when working in the daytime.
 However, I often forgot what I had prepared when I prayed in the meeting.
 So, every time before the meeting, I would write a draft lest I forget the prayer.

 Since then, I no longer relied on my own way to resolve my difficulty in prayer, because human means were useless and would only make things worse.
 Then I set aside my pride and sent the sister a message, in which I poured out my confusion to her.
 Soon I received her reply, “In fact, our purposes of praying are wrong.
 We always care about how others would think of us and live before others, so we don’t pay attention to communing with God and speaking words in heart to God when praying but just speak deep doctrines or copy others to make others think highly of us.
 We should learn to set aside our pride, practice living before God, and have a true communion with God.
 In this way, we will live freely and unrestrainedly.”

 Reading the sister’s message, I felt that her words pointed out my state: When hearing my sisters pray so confidently, I was really envious of them and hoped to pray as well as them.
 Then I began to copy their prayers, falling into the state of competing with them.
 As a result, I couldn’t open myself to commune truly with God in a released way.
 Now I understand that it is all because of my vanity.
 Then what should I do to break free from the bounds of vanity?
-At that time, the sister sent me a passage of God’s words: “Whenever you do anything, you must examine whether your motivations are right.
+At that time, the sister sent me a passage of God’s words: “In everything you do, you must examine whether your intentions are correct.
 If you are able to act according to the requirements of God, then your relationship with God is normal.
-This is the minimum criterion.
-If, when you examine your motivations, there emerge those that are incorrect, and if you are able to turn your back on them and act according to the words of God, then you will become someone who is right before God, which will show that your relationship with God is normal, and that all that you do is for the sake of God, and not for yourself.
-Whenever you do or say anything, you must put your heart right, be righteous, and not be led by your emotions, or act according to your own will.
-These are the principles by which believers in God conduct themselves.”
+This is the minimum standard.
+Look into your intentions, and if you find that incorrect intentions have arisen, be able to turn your back on them and act according to the words of God; thus will you become someone who is right before God, which in turn demonstrates that your relationship with God is normal, and that all that you do is for God’s sake, not your own.
+In all you do and all you say, be able to set your heart right and be righteous in your actions, and do not be led by your emotions, nor act according to your own will.
+These are principles by which believers in God must conduct themselves.”